ftudisco/siam-anpf/docs/centrality.md

 # Network centrality

 Ranking the nodes of a network according to suitable "centrality measures" is a recurring and fundamental question in network science and data mining.
 Among the various  network centrality models,  the class of **eigenvector centrality** is one of the most widely used and effective.
-This family of models  dates back to chess tournaments in the 19th Century by Edmund Landau[@schaf2019landau] and was then  popularized in the network science community starting from the late '80s with Bonacich[@bonacich1987eig], PageRank[@page1999pagerank] and HITS[@K99] models.
-This class of scores assigns importances  are based on the leading eigenvector $x$ (or the leading singular vectors $x,y$) of suitable network matrices and strongly rely on the matrix Perron-Frobenius theorem.
+This family of models  dates back to the 19th Century when it was proposed as a mean to rank professional chess players by Edmund Landau[@schaf2019landau] and was then  popularized in the network science community starting from the late '80s with Bonacich[@bonacich1987eig], PageRank[@page1999pagerank] and HITS[@K99] models.

+This class of scores assigns importances to the nodes of a graph, based on the leading eigenvector $x$ (or the leading singular vectors $x,y$) of suitable network matrices and strongly rely on the matrix Perron-Frobenius theorem.
 One of the keys of the success of eigenvector  centralities is that they naturally incorporate **mutual reinforcement**: important objects are those that interact with many other important objects.
 For example, when $G=(V,E)$ is a graph with adjacency matrix $A$, Bonacich centrality model defines the importance $x_i$ of node $i\in V$ as

 $$
 x_i\propto \sum_{j: \, ij\in E} A_{ij} \, x_j\, ,
 $$

 that is, the importance of node $x_i$ is linearly proportional to the importances $x_j$ of the nodes it shares an edge with.
-The Perron-Frobenius theory teaches us that only one such vector $x$ exists: the Perron eigenvector of the adjacency matrix $Ax=\rho(A)x$.
+The Perron-Frobenius theory teaches us that only one such vector $x$ exists, the Perron eigenvector of the adjacency matrix $Ax=\rho(A)x$, and it provides us with sufficient conditions to compute such $x$ via the simple Power Method scheme.